Pinki Singh (bowls)

-Pinki Kaushik Singh (born 14 August 1980) is a female international lawn bowler from India.
+Pinki Kaushik Singh (born 14 August 1980) is an Indian women's international lawn bowler.

 Bowls career

 World Championships

 Pinki was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
 She participated in the women's triples and the women's fours events.

 Commonwealth Games

 Pinki has represented India at four Commonwealth Games; in the triples at the 2010 Commonwealth Games, in the pairs and fours at the 2014 Commonwealth Games, in the singles and triples at the 2018 Commonwealth Games and in the triples and fours at the 2022 Commonwealth Games.
 In the 2022 competition, she was part of the Women's fours Indian team, along with (Lovely Choubey, Nayanmoni Saikia and Rupa Rani Tirkey) which won Gold beating South Africa in the final, 17-10.

 Asia Pacific Championships

 Pinki has won a bronze medal at the 2009 Asia Pacific Bowls Championships.